Multi-Source EEG Emotion Recognition via Dynamic Contrastive Domain Adaptation: Conclusion

 \section{Conclusion}

 In summary, a multi-source dynamic contrastive domain adaptation (MS-DCDA) method was introduced for EEG based emotion recognition.
-The proposed combines coarse- and fine-grained domain alignments, and dynamically optimize the domain transferability and discriminability, leading to improved model generalization, classification accuracies, wider inter-class margin, and higher intra-class compactness.
+The proposed combines coarse- and fine-grained domain alignments and dynamically optimize the domain transferability and discriminability, leading to improved model generalization, classification accuracies, wider inter-class margin, and higher intra-class compactness.
 The proposed MS-DCDA outperformed both the classical and the state-of-the-art methods on both the SEED and SEED-IV datasets by a large margin.
-In addition, Our study also suggests greater emotional sensitivity in the frontal and parietal brain lobes, providing insights for mental health interventions, personalized medicine, and development of preventive strategies.
-The broader significance of this research also lies in its potential applications across various fields.
-For instance, enhanced emotion recognition capabilities can improve human-computer interaction by allowing systems to respond more precisely to the emotional states of users.
+In addition, Our study also suggests greater emotional sensitivity in the frontal and parietal brain lobes, providing insights for mental health care.
+The broader significance of this research also lies in its potential applications in human-computer and brain-computer interfaces, allowing systems to respond more precisely to the emotional states of users through enhanced emotion recognition capabilities.

-With the use of frequency information of EEG signals, our MS-DCDA model demonstrated improved emotion recognition performance.
-The spatial features of the EEG data have not yet been fully explored due to the lack of spatial information of the electrodes in the current dataset.
-Exploring the spatial information of electrodes without significantly increasing the collection cost and investigating multi-modality learning that combines frequency and spatial EEG features warrants a future study.
-Future work may involve extending the examination of EEG features in the time domain.
-The accuracies, generalization, and robustness of our model may also benefit from exploring the attention mechanism for MLPs. \appendices